Brecert/paperplate/readme.md

 # Paperplate
-> A small custom element to define custom elements from templates
+> a small custom element to define custom elements from template elements

 # Example